 The most popular historical attraction on Loch Ness, Urquhart Castle lies immediately south of Drumnadrochit directly on the A82 towards Fort Augustus.
 The first castle here was built in the 13th century by Alan Durward, and over the medieval period the castle was captured and recaptured by Scots and English in turn.

 After the English were eventually ousted the castle was subject to regular attacks by the MacDonald Lords of the Isles.
-It was finally destroyed by government troops in 1692 to prevent it being used by Jacobite rebels.
+It was finally destroyed by government troops in 1692 to prevent it from being used by Jacobite rebels.

-Just south of Urquhart Castle, about 3 miles from Drumnadrochit is a memorial to John Cobb, who died in an attempt to break the water speed record on Loch Ness in 1952.
+Just south of Urquhart Castle, about three miles from Drumnadrochit is a memorial to John Cobb, who died in an attempt to break the water speed record on Loch Ness in 1952.
 The memorial is in the shape of a traditional Highland cairn, a mark of respect by the residents of Glen Urquhart with whom Cobb formed a close bond.